 The ACVO mitigates threats to the Australian economy, and the productivity of Australia’s animal-dependent industries, by supporting and enhancing trade and market access for animals and animal products and representing the Australian Government on animal health issues of national interest.

-For the latest updates on the work of the Office of the Chief Veterinary Officer, please follow our Twitter channel @ChiefVetAus.
+For the latest updates on the work of the Office of the Chief Veterinary Officer, please follow our X (formerly Twitter) channel @ChiefVetAus.
+You can also follow updates from the Australian Chief Veterinary Officer Dr Beth Cookson on LinkedIn.

 World Organisation for Animal Health (WOAH)

-Dr Mark Schipp is Australia’s Delegate to the World Organisation for Animal Health (WOAH, formerly OIE) and immediate past president of the WOAH World Assembly of Delegates.
-The OCVO coordinates Australia’s WOAH work and draws on the expertise of other Australian government departments and agencies, industry bodies and other experts on the issues under consideration.
+The OCVO coordinates Australia’s World Organisation for Animal Health (WOAH) work and draws on the expertise of other Australian government departments and agencies, industry bodies and other experts on the issues under consideration.

 Antimicrobial resistance

-At an international level, the department participates in several multilateral organisations and fora, like the Codex Alimentarius, World Organisation for Animal Health (WOAH), the Food and Agriculture Organization of the United Nations (FAO), and the Global Leaders Group (GLG) on Antimicrobial Resistance to collaborate on global efforts to combat AMR.
+At an international level, the department participates in several multilateral organisations and fora, like the Codex Alimentarius, World Organisation for Animal Health (WOAH) and the Food and Agriculture Organization of the United Nations (FAO) to collaborate on global efforts to combat AMR.

 At a national level, the department works with the Australian Government Department of Health and Aged Care and other agencies such as Food Standards Australia New Zealand, the Department of Climate Change, Energy, the Environment and Water and the Department of Industry, Science and Resources, as part of a coordinated response to combatting AMR.